Androscoggin Lake: Algal Bloom Response

 - The blooms in Androscoggin Lake have consisted of cyanobacteria (formerly called blue-green algae)

-- Cyanobacteria bloom when there’s too much phosphorus in the lake.
+- Cyanobacteria can bloom when there’s too much phosphorus in the lake.

 - Some species of cyanobacteria can produce toxins under certain conditions